jtovarro/quay-acs-demo/README.md

 #### __NOTE:__ In this repository, we are configuring the object storage as unmanaged, specifically using AWS S3 storage.
 However, it can also be configured with other unmanaged S3 storage options, as well as managed storage like ODF.
 See the [documentation](https://access.redhat.com/documentation/en-us/red_hat_quay/3.8/html/deploying_the_red_hat_quay_operator_on_openshift_container_platform/operator-preconfigure).

-   2) Create a Secret using the configuration file.
+   2) Create a secret using the configuration file.
 ```
 oc create secret generic --from-file config.yaml=./conf-aws-storage.yaml config-bundle-secret -n quay-enterprise
 ```

-   3) Deploy the Quay Registry CRD indentifying the unmanaged components, in this case the Object Storage.
+   3) Deploy the Quay Registry CRD identifying the unmanaged components, in this case the Object Storage.

 ```
 cat <<EOF >> quayregistry.yaml